-Dividend Consistency: the track record of paying dividends to shareholders at a regular interval, usually quarterly, over a given lookback period; a company cutting or canceling a dividend payment is a negative, but dividend ETFs with plenty of holdings can mitigate that risk
+Dividend Consistency: the track record of paying dividends to shareholders at a regular interval, usually quarterly, over a given lookback period; a company cutting or canceling a dividend payment is a negative event, but dividend ETFs with plenty of holdings can mitigate that risk

-Total Returns: unlike price return, total return includes both security price appreciation and income from dividends; a higher total return is better
+Total Returns: unlike price return, total return includes paid dividends in addition to security price appreciation; a higher total return is better

-Expense Ratio: the percentage of fund assets that shareholders pay as management fees and operating expenses; a lower expense ratio is better (luckily, dividend ETFs tend to have relatively lower expenses)
+Expense Ratio: the percentage of fund assets that shareholders pay as management fees and operating expenses; a lower expense ratio means less fees (luckily, dividend ETFs tend to have relatively lower expenses)

-Market Cap Allocation: the percentage of fund assets invested in large-cap, mid-cap and small-cap stocks; greater exposure to large-cap companies is likely preferred by dividend investors
+Market Cap Allocation: the percentage of fund assets invested in large-cap, mid-cap, and small-cap stocks; greater exposure to large-cap companies tends to be preferred among dividend ETF investors

-Several YCharts tools and pre-built templates enable you to find high yield dividend ETFs and make more informed comparisons of dividend ETFs.
+Several YCharts tools and pre-built templates enable you to find high-yield dividend ETFs and facilitate more informed dividend ETF comparisons.
 Below are a few examples.

-Dividend Growth ETFs: YCharts gives you access to proprietary lists that identify dividend ETFs that have consistently paid dividends, or have regularly grown their dividends over time.
-Using the YCharts Fund Screener, click Modify, then Dividend Policies and select Dividend Growth or Dividend Consistency.
+Dividend Growth ETFs: YCharts gives you access to proprietary lists that can easily identify dividend ETFs that have consistently paid dividends, or have regularly grown their dividends over time.
+Using the YCharts Fund Screener, click Modify, then Dividend Policies, and select Dividend Growth or Dividend Consistency.

-Monthly dividend ETFs: Most ETFs distribute dividend income on a quarterly basis, but if you’re looking for more frequent income, there are ETFs that pay monthly dividends.
-Using the Fund Screener, click Modify, then Dividend Policies and select Monthly Dividend Frequency.
+Monthly Dividend ETFs: Most ETFs distribute dividend income quarterly, but if you’re looking for more frequent income, some ETFs pay monthly dividends.
+Using the Fund Screener, click Modify, then Dividend Policies, and select Monthly Dividend Frequency.

-Comparison PDF Reports analyze and compare portfolios, mutual funds and other securities using clean and client-friendly visuals in a PDF format, and are customizable with your firm’s logo, colors and disclosures.
+FINRA-reviewed Comparison PDF Reports analyze and compare portfolios, mutual funds, and other securities using clean and client-friendly visuals in a PDF format, and are customizable with your firm’s logo, colors, and disclosures.

-Use the Equity Exposure Comparison Report to examine the performance, key metrics and holdings of two dividend ETFs, like the Vanguard High Dividend Yield ETF (VYM) and BlackRock iShares Select Dividend ETF (DVY).
+Use Side-by-Side Comparison Reports to examine the performance, key metrics, and holdings of two dividend ETFs, like the Vanguard High Dividend Yield ETF (VYM) and BlackRock iShares Select Dividend ETF (DVY).
 VYM has outperformed during the last four years, but DVY currently carries a higher dividend yield and better performance year-to-date.
 This ETF Comparison report is generated within seconds, saving you time and energy to focus your attention on other tasks.

 Evaluate Dividend ETFs faster with Pre-built Quickflows